 Comparing EBITDA to a company’s assets helps show efficiency.
 How much income, or cash, a company can generate from its equipment, property, and other assets.

 Focus on the numerator in this equation.
 Boosting EBITDA typically involves either raising revenues, without a substantial increase in expenses, or strictly cutting expenses.

 Raising revenues can involve better planning, or it can involve improving business offerings by gaining insight from customers through methods of customer input.
 “Reducing friction points—learning curves, waiting periods, paperwork, delivery charges, and so on—in the customer experience will encourage them to use and recommend your business more often,” says Bierman.

 However it’s done, increasing sales volume allows for better coverage of fixed costs, which can lead to higher profitability.
 Cutting expenses is often the focus of efforts to boost EBITDA, because those savings may fall straight to the bottom line.
 “If the business is not continually reviewing and updating its existing and potential vendor lists, it may overspend on supplies or inventory,” McNeilly says.

-To cut back on spending and free up more cash, you might want to look into increasing your insurance deductible, and reviewing service plans for basic business services such as telephones, internet, and equipment leasing.
+To cut back on spending and free up more cash, start by reviewing basic expenses.
+Your insurance deductible, telephone, internet, and equipment leasing are all potential examples.
 Businesses that are willing to negotiate with their service and goods providers may be able to trim some expenses, improving EBITDA.